yescallop/areacodes/diff-spec-en.md

-# The diff specification used in this project
+# The diff specification used in this project (outdated)

 ## Overview